doralhw-org/coql-query-builder/lib/query-builder/README.md

-# Zoho COQL Query Builder Documentation
+# Query Builder Documentation

-The Zoho COQL Query Builder allows you to construct complex queries for Zoho CRM using a structured TypeScript interface.
+The COQL Query Builder allows you to construct complex queries for Zoho CRM using a structured TypeScript interface.
 This documentation covers the usage patterns, configuration structure, limitations, and implemented workarounds for each query clause.

 ## Query Structure